luckycdev/traffic-detector/README.md

 # Eagle Eye Traffic Detector

-Eagle eye is a traffic detector that useS yolo computer vision model to detect VEHICLES from live camera feeds.
+Eagle Eye Traffic Detector is a traffic detector that uses YOLO computer vision model to detect vehicles from live camera feeds.
 Then it calculates the amount of traffic on the road based on multiple variables.

 ![Video Feed](https://i.luckyc.dev/eagleeye1.png)
 ![Stats](https://i.luckyc.dev/eagleeye2.png)